Sophie Dunér biography

 The music of Sophie may be described as a blend of the romantic and the spiritually elevated with a dissonant, bold and satirical edge.
 It plays with tense colours resolving into romantic harmony or vice versa.
 This applies to the music as well as the lyrics, which are mostly tragicomic.
 With her musical roots in jazz, Sophie has developed in a direction mainly created by herself or, as producer Michael Haas has it: “It’s not fusion – it’s Dúneresque – a newly created genre!”
 However, you may find a rich blend of influences from jazz, contemporary classical and world music.
 The bold lyrics are an essential element of the music, creating colours and rhythms that relate to the narrative, spiced with satire that is reminiscent of the 30s, but set in a contemporary arrangement.
-Sophie personally draws heavily on a variety of composers such as Kurt Weill, Thelonious Monk and Igor Stravinsky.
+Sophie personally draws heavily on a variety of composers such as Weill, Monk, Mingus and Stravinsky.
 She perceives her music visually, and her songs are strongly connected to her paintings.

 She has also had her music featured in the Madrid based theatre play Hora de Salida (dir. by A. Arroyo) thats been running in various Madrid theatres during 2015/2016/2017.
 Other recent engagements include the Bimbache Open Art Festival in El Hierro at the invitation of jazz guitarist Torsten de Winkel and the Festival O/Modernt at Ulriksdals Castle Theatre outside Stockholm (where she collaborated with the O/Modernt Chamber Orchestra as well as with bassist Sébastién Dubé, among others) under the direction of violinist Hugo Ticciati.
 (A festival that included performers such as Polar prize winner percussionist Evelyn Glennie.)
 Sophie’s art was the subject of exhibitions at both festivals.